 We really like the Inteset because it’s meant for streaming while still being great at everything else.
 As you can see, it has a ton of buttons with backlit keys, programmable buttons, and volume or channel lock options to prevent your kids from changing the channel.
 Even better, you can program up to 32 commands to a single button.
 That way, one tap will turn on everything you own, set the volume, and even switch to a specific channel.
 It’s pretty powerful while still being affordable.

-Inteset 4-in-1 Universal Backlit IR Learning Remote for use with Apple TV, Xbox One, Roku, Media Center/Kodi, Nvidia Shield, most Streamers and other A/V Devices
+Inteset 4-in-1 Universal Backlit IR Learning Remote for use with Apple TV, Xbox One, Roku, Media Center/Kodi, Nvidia Shield, Most Streamers & Other A/V Devices

 This remote does it all, comes pre-programmed for ease of use, and it's affordable.